-The City owns and operates six mountain reservoirs in the Cache La Poudre basin year round.
+The city owns and operates six mountain reservoirs in the Cache La Poudre basin year-round.
 Some are located near the top of Cameron Pass.
-Water Resource Division staff work with state water officials to capture water in City storage reservoirs during the spring snowmelt and then release the water as needed to meet Greeley’s water demands, which peak in June, July, and August.
+Water Resource Division staff work with state water officials to capture water in city storage reservoirs during the spring snowmelt and then release the water as needed to meet Greeley’s water demands, which peak in June, July and August.
 Greeley water may travel 45 miles before it is delivered to the water treatment plant.
 City staff who operate the high mountain reservoirs work in remote areas in all weather conditions.

 High mountain reservoirs

 Our supply division's employees manage Greeley's high mountain reservoirs which are between 9,000 and 10,000 feet in altitude.
 Dam safety and monitoring, along with water releases, are primary summertime duties.
 Milton Seaman and Barnes Meadow reservoirs are not usually emptied.
 Seaman water is typically used for drought protection, and Barnes Meadow is reserved for winter releases to the treatment plant.
-Supply employees monitor and regulate Barnes Meadow three times a week from November 1 through March 30.
-This entails snowshoeing into the dam and digging through snow that is often four feet deep and breaking ice two feet thick to read the gauge.
+Supply employees monitor and regulate Barnes Meadow three times a week from Nov.
+1 through March 30.
+This entails snowshoeing into the dam and digging through snow that is often four feet deep and breaking ice 2 feet thick to read the gauge.

-In mid-April the City plows access roads to reach Hourglass, Comanche, Twin and Peterson reservoirs.
+In mid-April the city plows access roads to reach Hourglass, Comanche, Twin and Peterson reservoirs.
 This can take up to a month, depending on the snowpack.
-The road to Peterson is two miles long but has taken as long as two weeks to plow due to 12-15 foot snowdrifts.
+The road to Peterson is 2 miles long but has taken as long as two weeks to plow due to 12-15 foot snowdrifts.
 After the roads are plowed, and when allowed by the state, the reservoirs are filled, usually by mid-July snowmelt.

-The City of Greeley participates in snow surveys from January through May with the Colorado Division of Water Resources and the City of Fort Collins.
+The city of Greeley participates in snow surveys from January through May with the Colorado Division of Water Resources and the city of Fort Collins.
 The surveys give a fairly accurate projection of what to expect for the coming spring and summer water supplies.
-For the Water Reservoirs Division, data is collected to record precipitation rates, melting rates, and the total water content of the snow.
+For the Water Reservoirs Division, data is collected to record precipitation rates, melting rates and the total water content of the snow.
 This gives staff an idea of how much water can be stored in the reservoirs.
 It will also forecast the potential for impending drought.
 Deep snow doesn't necessarily mean a good runoff.
 A snow core sample measures the water content.

 Snow surveys are completed within five days of the end of each month.
 It takes three days to go to each of the survey sites with 2-3 different snow courses at each site.